themesberg/flowbite/content/components/dropdowns.md

                   Number
               </td>
               <td class="px-6 py-4">
-                  Set the miliseconds for which the showing or hiding of the dropdown will be delayed for when using the hover trigger type.
+                  Set the milliseconds for which the showing or hiding of the dropdown will be delayed for when using the hover trigger type.
               </td>
           </tr>
           <tr class="border-b dark:bg-gray-800 dark:border-gray-700">